kagnlp/Xolver/README.md

 	git clone https://github.com/kagnlp/Xolver && cd Xolver

+ To prepare a new conda or python virtual environment, run:

+	pip install -r requirements.txt

 The code for running GSM, AIME, MATH and LiveCodeBench tasks may be found in the following subfolders

 * ./gsm/ contains code for running GSM